In this article

 Interested in joining?
 Sign up here.

-The type of accounting most suited for nonprofits is fund accounting.
-This method emphasizes accountability over profitability and is used to segregate an organization's finances into different funds, each with its own purpose as dictated by donors or regulatory bodies.
-This allows for detailed reporting on how money is being spent and how it contributes to the organization's objectives.
+Nonprofit fund accounting divides an organization's finances into funds, each with its own purpose dictated by donors or regulatory bodies.
+It allows for detailed reporting on money spent and the objective it fulfills.

 Nonprofits must prepare several key financial statements, including: